MystPi/ninetails/README.md

 # ninetails
-A fun and simple little web browser made with Electron
+A fun and simple little web browser

 ## Development
 ```bash